GNS-Science/nzshm-opensha/doc/inversion-cookbook.md

 # Inversion Cookbook

+# TODO: check what subduction inversion does

 ## Generic Inversion Execution

 The inversion will run until at least one `completion criteria` is met.
 Inversion is broken up into `rounds`.

 At each round, iteration splits up into a pre-determined number of threads that all independently iterate from the same start state.
-Each thread runs until one `selectron completion criteria` is met for that thread.
+Each thread runs until one `selection completion criteria` is met for that thread.
 The best result of all threads is used to seed the threads at the next round - or as the result of the overall inversion if at the end of a round a `completion criteria` is met.

 ```
 repeat until completion criteria {